-The method used for projecting expenditures depends on the specific expenditure category and line item (object code).
+The method used for projecting expenditures depends on the specific expenditure category and line item.
 For example:

-- The number and types of positions requested may be based on approved staffing ratios for a specific program and caseloads (number of new clients). - Specific operating expenses (object codes) for new positions may be based on the average cost per existing FTE in the base year; and/or may be schedule driven based on an approved rate per month per ETE. - Rent would be based on the number of square feet needed times the average market price per square foot for the specific location or based upon average rent increase for previous fiscal years.

-- Expenditures for caseloads may be based on the average cost per client for a service provided. - Obtain recent estimates from vendors for each piece of equipment not listed in the NEBS drop down menu and attach to each line item. - The use of historical averages is not an acceptable method of projecting expenditures.
+- The number and types of positions requested may be based on approved staffing ratios for a specific program and caseloads (number of new clients). - Specific operating expenses for new positions may be based on the average cost per existing position in the base year; and/or may be schedule driven based on an approved rate per month per position. - Rent may be based on the number of square feet needed times the average market price per square foot for the specific location or based upon average rent increase for previous fiscal years. - Expenditures for caseloads may be based on the average cost per client for a service provided. - Recent estimates from vendors for each piece of equipment not listed in the NEBS drop down menu should be obtained and attached to the Schedule tab for equipment. - The use of historical averages is not an acceptable method of projecting expenditures.
 The base year expenditure amounts represent the agency's current expense pattern.
 Changes to base year amounts require justification of the change in pattern.